bihorac-LAB/Exposome/Tools/doc/UserManual.md

 You need to prepare **only ONE** of the data elements as indicated under the [Input Options](#input-options) per encounter.
 For **Option 1 (Address)** or **Option 2 (Coordinates)**, you must provide your data in a **CSV file**.
 - Place the CSV file(s) in a dedicated folder (e.g., 📂`input_address/` or 📂`input_coordinates/`).
-- Optionally, include `LOCATION.csv` and `LOCATION_HISTORY.csv` files as per Option 4 for OMOP table processing.
+- Optionally, include `LOCATION.csv` and `LOCATION_HISTORY.csv` files for address processing.

 ### Step 2: Generate FIPS Codes
 > Container: `prismaplab/exposome-geocoder:1.0.3`
 > Ensure Docker Desktop is running.
 > On Windows, run commands from WSL.
-Makesure you have VSCode installed with the WSL extension.

 #### CSV Input (Option 1 & 2)